Professor Raymond E. Goldstein FRS

 the unusual transport phenomena that take place in these high Peclet number flows,

 with their often intriguing geometry.
 Some of these transport issues have implications for

-A separate line of investigation focuses on a broad class of problems in
+A relatively new line of investigation focuses on developmental problems in

 Research in our group is closely related to that of several other